NHau2803/JSPServlet-WebBanHang/README.md

 # demo-jsp-serverlet

 # Description
-Example of know basic JSP Serverlet and JDBC
+Example of know basic JSP Servlet and JDBC